Why You Feel Exhausted Studying for the Bar Exam

 Or keep hoping espresso fixes your existential fatigue idk

 The resources out there can all be useful in their own ways.
 Just pick a few and USE them.
-It’s most effective to be the best student than to seek the perfect tutor, course, or outline.
+It’s more effective to be the best student than to seek the perfect tutor, course, or outline.

 More on how to take control of your studies.
 Passers often cite this idea back to me as the foundation of their reason for success.

-4 Replies to “Why You Feel Exhausted Studying for the Bar Exam”
+6 Replies to “Why You Feel Exhausted Studying for the Bar Exam”

 Leave a Reply